 Where should I store my earthquake supplies?

 Well, that’s our #1 question and the answer is “it depends.”
 Each home is unique, but here are a few general guidelines.
 It is best to avoid keeping supplies in a basement or crawlspace, instead keep them in a garage.
 No garage?
 An outdoor storage shed or storage bench is a great solution.
 Live in a condo or apartment?
-Just find some closet space.
+Just find some closet space or put them on your balcony.
 Feel free to ask us about your particular situation, we are here to help.

 Why do I need two weeks of earthquake supplies?
 Isn’t 72 hours enough?